SebastienCoste/KafkaMonitor/UI_IMPROVEMENTS.md

-# Kafka Trace Viewer - UI Improvements Summary
+# Marauder's Map - UI Improvements Summary

 This document details all the UI/UX improvements made to address the identified issues and enhance the user experience, with priority focus on message readability.